 The Threats are already out there, you need to determine where you are a Vulnerability so that you will be able to better manage the associated Risk.

 Rule of thumb, if you are spending all your time worried about an asteroid hitting the Earth, you are a bad risk manager.

-To sum up I will leave you with this: the best way to stay safe and protect your family is to reduce your attack surface.
+To sum up, we will leave you with this: the best way to stay safe and protect your family is to reduce your attack surface.

-Those who know me are no doubt tired of hearing about Attack Surface Reduction, but think about that in your everyday life, and do the things that are going to decrease your Vulnerabilities!
+You may be tired of hearing about Attack Surface Reduction, but think about that in your everyday life, and do the things that are going to decrease your Vulnerabilities.